 Defeating the ultra-powerful Bonus Boss in the penultimate battle at the Imperial Arena in Jade Empire earns you a superior warrior gem, the best single-stat accessory in the game.
 Additionally, beating the entire Arena (including aforementioned Bonus Boss, mind you) without losing once grants you a relatively minor stat bonus.

-Defeating the end boss of the Bonus Dungeon in Final Fantasy V Advance, Enuo, earns you the interesting Necromancer class, which makes you undead, and gives you new spells through killing certain monsters that have the spells.
-On the other hand, the original SNES version seemed to realize the pointlessness of giving new powers to players who'd already beat the hardest enemies in the game (Shinryu and Omega), and just gave tokens as rewards for defeating them (in addition to the Ragnarok that Shinryu guards).
+Defeating the end boss of the Bonus Dungeon in Final Fantasy V. The game seemed to realize the pointlessness of giving new powers to players who'd already beat the hardest enemies in the game (Shinryu and Omega), and just gave tokens as rewards for defeating them (in addition to the Ragnarok that Shinryu guards).

 In Final Fantasy VI Advance, defeating Kaiser Dragon will net you the Diabolos magicite.
 It teaches a new spell, which would be ridiculously powerful if not for the fact that, by this point, hitting or even breaking the damage cap is trivial.
 Plus, there's nothing left to do but beat Omega Weapon (who himself provides nothing) or go to the Soul Shrine.

-Note that these enemies are almost impossible to defeat without having the Knights of the Round materia in the first place.
+Final Fantasy VII Defeating the Ruby Weapon earned you Desert Rose, which could be traded for a Gold Chocobo, which can be used to access the supreme Knights of the Round materia.
+Naturally, this by far the most powerful enemy in the game.
+Note both bonus bosses are almost impossible to defeat without having the Knights of the Round materia in the first place.
 If you do it, however, you can brag.
 The ultimate mastered materia and Gold Chocobo are both attainable without taking on the Weapons, but it will take forever — one editor took about 120 hours to complete the game, largely due to obtaining them the long way.

 In Crisis Core, beating Bonus Boss Minerva gives you the uber item Divine Slayer, while completing all missions, for which Minerva is usually the final milestone, gives the even more game breakingly super Heike's Soul.
 If you did manage to beat her, though, there should be nothing else you need to fear anymore.